AdaGold/full-stack-inspiration-board/one-time-project-setup.md

 Read through the project requirements, and make a strategy.
 We recommend:

 1. Some folks pair and begin front-end development.
-    - We recommend starting with displaying a list of Boards.
+    - We recommend starting with displaying:
+        - A list of Boards
+        - A form to create a new Board.
     - From the requirements, we can infer that each Board has a `title`, `owner` name, and `board_id` (as the hidden, implied primary key).

 1. Other folks pair and begin back-end development.
     - We recommend starting with making the conventional endpoints for
-        - getting a list of all boards
+        - Getting a list of all boards
-        - creating a board
+        - Creating a board
     - From the requirements, we can infer that the front-end layer is expecting responses with a `title`, `owner` name, and `board_id`.